Rooarii/wcs/Learn how to learn.md

 Charter of an Effective Learner
 ===============================

+Hi to you friend developer, my name is Rooarii regarding my profile i would say that i am **40 %** perfectionist, **40 %** rebel and **20 %** intelectual.
+I understand things mostly in a visual way and also by experiencing them.

 For the 2020 september [Wild Code School](https://www.wildcodeschool.com/fr-FR) session I commit to :

 ### My commitments